“School shooting rn .. i’m scared.” “pls i’m not joking.”

 Principal Jonathan Parker referenced the September 30th “Secure” drill that happened during third hour as an attempt to prepare for these scenarios.

-After the drill, administration met with department chairs (teachers that are the leaders of their curriculum partners) and conference about lessons learned during the drill.
+After the drill, administration met with department chairs (teachers that are the leaders of their curriculum partners) and conferenced about lessons learned during the drill.

 And while this September 30th drill was useful, it hasn’t fully calmed the worries of staff and students.